The school board represents a continuing commitment to local citizen control and decision-making in education.

 - E-mail to the School Board

 Only one copy of correspondence addressed to the Board of Directors is necessary.
-Board members will each receive copies.
-Please note that all correspondence is subject to public records requests.
+Board members and the Superintendent will each receive copies.
+Please note that all correspondence is subject to public disclosure laws.

 Role of the School Board